Tom O'Sullivan (actor): Television and film

+In 2023, O'Sullivan appeared in channel 7 mini-series The Claremont Murders.

 Theatre

 O'Sullivan has also concentrated on theatre work gaining roles in various productions.
 In 2005, he played an officer in the East Coast Theatre Company production, Terminus.
 He then took part in the 2006 Short and Sweet theatre festival which helped launch his stage career.
 Notable works include playing Ferdinand and Caliban in Harlos Productions 2007 stagings of Shakespeare's The Tempest and Peter in Dying City.
 In 2009, O'Sullivan took the role of Craig in the Black Swan State Theatre Company production of The Dark Room, an original Australian play.